Building For Life

 Homebuilders have to show that their sites have good pedestrian links to pre-existing communities and facilities so that people can walk to them – short car journeys are the only car journeys increasing in number.
 Walking is also vital for health.

 You can find out more about your local Built for a Healthy Life housing development and how it meets the Building for a Healthy Life criteria on this website.
 In short, a Built for a Healthy Life commended housing scheme aims to be a better neighbour.

 Why should I consider buying a home on a Built for Life commended development?

-Building For Life Publication
+Building for a Healthy Life Publication